kaizhu256/node-swgg/README.md

 swagger-lite
 ============
-this package will run a virtual swagger-ui server with persistent storage in the browser, that your webapp can use (in-place of a real backend)
+this zero-dependency package will run a virtual swagger-ui server with persistent-storage in the browser, that your webapp can use (in-place of a real backend)

 [![travis-ci.org build-status](https://api.travis-ci.org/kaizhu256/node-swagger-lite.svg)](https://travis-ci.org/kaizhu256/node-swagger-lite)